apache/doris/docs/en/docs/admin-manual/cluster-management/upgrade.md

 Therefore, it is recommended to upgrade some nodes and observe the business operation (gray upgrade) to reduce the upgrade risk.

-If there is a rollback requirement, please contact Doris developers for confirmation in advance.

 **Illegal rollback operation may cause data loss and damage.**